 The Kinta Valley used to contain one of the world's richest tin deposit.
 Since then the economy of the state has diversified from dependence on tin and farming into manufacturing, tourism, trade, commerce and construction.

 As Ipoh is about 2 to 2.5 hours drive from Kuala Lumpur, most visitors will prefer to use a coach, cab or self-drive although this city has an airport that connects it to major towns of Malaysia.
 Lonely Planet in 2016 has listed Ipoh at No. 6 for the Top Ten Best Asian Destinations to visit in 2016.
-It is famous for bean sprout chicken and Lou Wong Restaurant, Add: 49, Jalan Yau Tet Shin is packed with customers during peak hours.
+It is famous for bean sprout chicken and Lou Wong Restaurant, Add: 49, Jalan Yau Tet Shin serves this dish and is packed with customers during the peak hours.

 Here are some other food that you may want to consider trying.

 If you enjoy the outdoors, there are 15 recreational forests in Perak that you can go to.

 Island and Beaches